 Let’s start with an agreement.

 Talking to your teen about the rules of the road isn’t necessarily easy, but it is important.
 That’s why we recommend a Parent-Teen Driving Agreement to help start the conversation and come up with mutually agreed-upon rules of the road before handing over the keys to the car.
-The Allstate Foundation has developed state-specific templates you can use, and are available in English and Spanish.
+Many different templates are available for download.
+Here is one example: